Airini/GameOfLife/README.txt

 This project is a basic implementation for a Game of Life world.
-The initialization state is read from a file following standard game of life world format.
-Further information about the world's format can be found
+The initialization state is read from a file using the Life 1.05 standard game of life world format as a base (http://www.conwaylife.com/wiki/Life_1.05).

-here:
-==TODO== IRENE's link for the format description ==TODO==
+Some variations of this standard are made:
+- normal rules are always assumed, so any line specifying alternate rules (those starting with "#R") are ignored along with the rest of description lines
+- rows in the blocks to be put in the world can be specified in the plain, ordinary way (cell by cell) or by parameterising with numbers how many consecutive cells have the same state; examples would be:
+  · plain row: ...*..*
+  · parameterised row: 2.4*25.*.*7.2.
+    equivalent to: [2 dead, 4 alive, 25 dead, 1 alive, 1 dead, 1 alive,
+                    7 dead, 2 dead]
+  both formats can be combined in any single row described in the file

 The program can operate in two modes: with or without aging.
 With aging each live cell from in the initialization state starts with age 1 and in every iteration this age is increased by one if the live cell stays alive.
-A world has a maximum possible age which is the upper bound for all the cells' age in the given world.
+A world has a maximum possible age which is the upper bound for all the cells' ages in the given world.
 Exceeding this bound the cell turns into a dead cell.

 The rest of the rules applied on the dead and live cells are identical to the rules described on the Wikipedia's Game of Life page: